 Returns for items delivered to the buyer using the local pickup option are treated almost exactly the same as items that are shipped.

 Here are some common return scenarios and their solutions:

-- The buyer claims that the item was not received and files a Money Back Guarantee claim. eBay will still required proof that the item was successfully delivered from seller to buyer.
+- The buyer claims that the item was not received and files a Money Back Guarantee claim. eBay will still require proof (see the tracking feature above) that the item was successfully delivered from seller to buyer

 It should be noted also that the buyer has no Money Back Guarantee protection at all when purchasing the item with cash.